neutralinojs/neutralinojs.github.io/docs/api/os.md

 - `icon` String: Tray icon path.
 Eg: `/resources/icons/trayIcon.png`.
 A `20x20`-sized PNG image file works fine on all supported operating systems.
 - `menuItems` TrayMenuItem[]: An array of `TrayMenuItem` objects.
+- `useTemplateIcon` Boolean (optional): If this is set to `true`, activates adaptive tray icon (aka, template icons) with color-scheme updates on macOS.

 #### TrayMenuItem